christine-M9/Asphalt-patches/README.md

       Christine Juma.
 ## Description

-AsphaltPatches is a Python module designed to calculate the minimum number of patches required to repair potholes on a road represented by a string.
+AsphaltPatches is a Python and Javascript module designed to calculate the minimum number of patches required to repair potholes on a road represented by a string.

 ## Road Representation